malshawki/malshawki.github.io/home.md

 ### 🔍 Current Research
-I work at the intersection of security, distributed systems, and cryptography where protocols are complex, adversaries are imaginative, and bugs have a remarkable sense of timing.
+I work at the intersection of cryptography, distributed systems, and artificial intelligence.
 My ***current research*** focuses on:
 - Federated learning and AI security
 - Network and IoT security
 - Applied cryptography